filipesousaist/T21-Sauron/demo/README.md

 * Open 5 terminals:
   * 2 with silo-servers, one with instance number 1 and another with instance number 2;
-  * 1 with and eye that connects to the server instance 1
+  * 1 with an eye that connects to the server instance 1;
   * 2 with spotters, one connecting to server instance 1 and other to server instance 2;

 Note: See the README.md, to know how to run the commands above.